 Loving with accountability

 Once we have redefined love, setting boundaries and holding others accountable becomes a lot less scary.
 Even though the other person may still not see it that way, within yourself you know that you are sharing your whole, honest self.
-And you don’t have to be angry or aggressive about it, because you are sharing an act of love.
+And you don’t have to be angry or aggressive about it, because you understand that boundaries are an act of love.

 The reward for embarking on this journey is that at the end you will come out stronger and happier than you’d ever dreamed.
 You will know who you are and where you stand.
 You will have self-respect where once there had been shame.

-Seek the support you need to become accountable, and begin your journey to redefine love.
+Seek the support you need to become accountable, and begin your journey to redefining love.

 The author of Redefining Love is not a licensed mental healthcare professional.
 The information included on this site is for general informational purposes only.
 For mental health questions or concerns, please reach out to a licensed mental healthcare professional.